Kapha Dosha: The Complete Guide to Signs of Heaviness and How to Rekindle Your Fire

 Kapha and the therapeutic services at Actvebody

-EFT Tapping addresses the emotional Kapha patterns — the deep attachment, the suppressed grief, the accumulated resentment from years of saying yes when you meant no. These emotional Kapha accumulations often drive the physical symptoms, and releasing them through EFT creates the internal spaciousness that allows physical Kapha to begin moving.
+EFT Tapping addresses the emotional Kapha patterns — the deep attachment, the suppressed grief, the accumulated resentment from years of saying yes when you meant no.

 The deeper invitation for Kapha types